Management5Exceptions/ProjectManagement/README.md

             	Appylar.adeventlistener = self //Attach callback listeners for SDK before initialization
             	//Here ‘adeventlister’ is a variable of AdEventListener
            	//Initialization
-           	Appylar.initializeWithApiKey(testmode: true // ‘True’ for development and ‘False’ for production,
+           	Appylar.Init(testmode: true // ‘True’ for development and ‘False’ for production,
           		app_Key: "<YOUR_APP_KEY>"?? “”, //APP KEY provided by console for Development use    ["OwDmESooYtY2kNPotIuhiQ"]
            		app_id: "",
  			orientations: [Orientation.PORTRAIT, Orientation.LANDSCAPE], 	//Supported orientations for Ads